JayRdev09/tomato-assistant-app/README.md

 - **Flutter issues**: Run `flutter doctor` to diagnose problems
 - **Node.js issues**: Ensure all dependencies are installed with `npm install`
 - **Connection issues**: Verify backend is running on correct port and CORS is configured

-## 📞 Support
-For technical issues, please contact the development team.

----

-**Developed with ❤️ by Team Tomato Assistant**